Skip to main content

 Named RSO Services

-Board-certified physicists serving as your facility's designated RSO
+Board-certified physicists serving as your facility's designated RSO on NRC or Agreement State licenses

-Program development, training, dose monitoring, and audits
+ALARA program development, occupational dose monitoring, and investigation support

 Why it matters

-• Expert radiation safety oversight
+• Expert radiation safety oversight by ABR-certified physicists

-• Reduced administrative burden
+• Reduced administrative burden on facility staff

-• Inspection-ready documentation
+• Inspection-ready documentation at all times

-• Cost-effective alternative to a full-time RSO
+• Cost-effective alternative to a full-time in-house RSO

 Designed for